iwalton3/swapi-svelte/README.md

 try_files $uri $uri/ /index.html;
 ```

-## SCSS Support
+## SCSS and TypeScript Support

-You can use scss files by including them from main.js globally or by using `lang="sass"` in a svelte component.
-Please note that scss in svelte components doesn't play nice with the Visual Studio Code svelte extension.
+You can use scss files by including them from main.js globally or by using `lang="scss"` in a svelte component.
+There is also partial TypeScript support in the build configuration, but please note this is not fully supported and may create long build times.
+Visual Studio Code integration with scss is supported.
+Additional processors may be installed, please see: https://github.com/kaisermann/svelte-preprocess

 ## IE 11 Support